AlphaTechnolog/nixmoment/.github/README.md

 > You can change the colorscheme of some apps (it will mostly change aether shell colors when done), and change your hostname, username, etc

+> [!IMPORTANT]
+> Disable aether shell options there, check for `<root>.modules.homeManager.aetherShell` since it's a WIP
+> and because the source code is in a private repo atm, it will just cause fails to happen.

 ## Building the system

 When everything is done, just issue